 My fears were based on this perceived culture where we only share highlight reels.
-I wanted to make this week about the myths we tells ourselves as mamas.
+I wanted to make this week about the myths we tell ourselves as mamas.
 The myths society portrays designed to make us feel like we don’t measure up.
 As if we aren’t enough.

 Christian Moms struggle to be visible